 The Fund’s Shareholders are represented by the Board of Directors.
 In compliance with AATIF's founding documents and applicable laws and regulations, it has the exclusive power to administer and manage the Fund.

 The Board of Directors appoints the Investment Committee which approves investments proposed by the Investment Manager and supervises the activities of the Investment Manager.

-The Investment Manager (Deutsche Bank AG) is appointed by the Board for the management of the Fund on behalf of the Board of Directors.
+The Investment Advisor (DWS) is appointed by the Board for the management of the Fund on behalf of the Board of Directors.

 Parallel to the Fund, grant resources are made available through a Technical Assistance Facility (“TA Facility”).
 TA Facility assistance is intended to support AATIF investments in realizing their developmental potential.
 Additionally the TA Facility pursues research and development activities to promote agrifinance in Africa.
 The TA Facility is managed by the Common Fund for Commodities (CFC), an intergovernmental financial institution established within the framework of the United Nations, specialized in development projects for the global agricultural commodity sector.
 The TA Facility Manager is supervised by the TA Facility Committee, comprised of TA Facility Donors and Fund sponsors, in order to ensure that AATIF’s Technical Assistance directly supports the mission of the Fund.